- Why traveling to Latvia?

 #1: Is Riga The Whole Latvia?

 As said above every off-the-beaten-path starts with a beaten path first.
-Travelling to Latvia Riga is usually the first point of interest that you get in.
+Riga is usually the first point of interest when visiting Latvia.
 It is the biggest city in the Baltic States.
 Yet, in many aspects, it is still off-the-beaten-path.

 I love Riga.
 It is beautiful and unique former Hansa city.
 Wherever I go I’m always glad to return.